Photoclass 2026 Courses 52 Weeks About Community Blog My Focal Point →

 Zanele Muholi

-A South African visual activist and photographer whose work centers on Black queer identity, visibility, and dignity.
-Their series Faces and Phases and Somnyama Ngonyama are among the most powerful bodies of documentary portraiture of the past two decades — work that is explicitly about the act of witnessing and being witnessed.
+A South African visual activist and photographer whose work centres on Black queer identity, visibility, and dignity.
+Their series Faces and Phases and Somnyama Ngonyama are among the most powerful bodies of documentary portraiture of the past two decades.
+Work that is explicitly about the act of witnessing and being witnessed.
 The connection to this month's theme is direct and intentional.

 March sits mid-stride, not quite one thing, not yet another.
 Work with the threshold, the almost, the incomplete.
-The ambiguity is a feature, not a bug.
+Lean into the ambiguity.

 Caught mid-change